Italian Christmas Cookies

 - Colored sprinkles

-- In a bowl, cream butter and sugar.
-Add the eggs, one at a time, beating well after each addition.
+- Preheat oven to 350°.
+In a bowl, cream together butter and sugar until light and fluffy, 5-7 minutes.
+Add the eggs, 1 at a time, beating well after each addition.
 Beat in ricotta and vanilla.
 Combine flour, salt and baking soda; gradually add to creamed mixture.

-- Drop by rounded teaspoonfuls 2 in. apart onto greased baking sheets.
-Bake at 350° for 10-12 minutes or until lightly browned.
+- Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
+Bake for 12-15 minutes or until lightly browned.
 Remove to wire racks to cool.

 Test Kitchen Tips